ICST-Technion/W23_Drummer/README.md

 Files that are relevant to the application which acts as the user interface to contorl the modes.

 ### Neural_Networks
 Code for creating neural networks for the wake word 'go' and for the command words - left, right, backward, forward, up, down.
 (Using speech recognition data set of google AI).
-FIX THISSS
+FIX THISSS -- have this include all files that we used to create the data etc and maybe even recordnings of the classes themselves

 ### Unit Tests
 Basic test code for hardware accessories such as the microphone, pedal, and solenoids.
 These tests can be used in the event of a malfunction in order to test the accessories.